mathgladiator/roslin/SPEC.md

 ## Top level

-The root object of the format has XYZ fields which are
+The root object has these fields

 * assets
 ** search